 Our review revealed that the Uniden SDS 100 exerts too much heat while in operation.
 While it has less operating power and screen resolution than a smartphone, it still delivers heat at a higher temperature.
 If you’re going to use this scanner radio, make sure to have it in cool temperature areas, so it doesn’t overheat.

 The battery charging time has been subpar when in use.
 For instance, users would only be able to use the radio for 2 hours of use, before needing to be charged.
 The usage time vs. charged time is rather disappointing for a product of its caliber.

-Still, it performs well in use, making it a great radio scanner for tuning into local police conversations.
+Still, this one performs well in use, making it the best radio scanner for tuning into local police conversations.
 Just make sure that its battery is at least 80% to ensure that it continues to perform while operating.

-Overall consumers have had a positive reception about the Uniden SDS100.
+Overall consumers have had a positive review and reception about the new Uniden SDS100.
 Here’s what they had to say.

 First, the scanner is miles ahead of its previous models.
 It comes with a customizable screen, making it easier to tune into your favorite channels.
 And it consists of a Li-Ion battery that can be charged while the scanner is in use.

-Users who are interested in weather alerts will like the Uniden SDS100.
-It will alert you once the SAME alert transmits through an NOAA weather channel.
-This makes it easier to get weather reports and find if there are any natural emergencies within your area.
+Users who are interested in weather alerts would like the Uniden SDS100.
+This one would alert you once the SAME alert transmits through an NOAA weather channel.
+This system makes it easier to get weather reports and find if there are any natural emergencies within your area.

-However, some consumers were concerned about the Uniden SDS100.
-The battery charge port is weak and can snap the plug off the circuit board.
-We suggest that you remain careful with this device when it’s charging, to prevent it from short-circuiting.
+However, some consumers also expressed concerns in their review when they used the Uniden SDS100.
+This first one is that the battery charge port is weak and can snap the plug off the circuit board.
+We share the same page and suggest that you remain careful with this device when it’s charging.

 Uniden SDS100 Review Conclusion